 Oracle JDK vs OpenJDK vs Azul vs Amazon

-- Oracle JDK: This is the standard and official Java Development Kit provided by Oracle.
+- Oracle JDK is the standard and official Java Development Kit provided by Oracle.
 It includes tools for developing, debugging, and monitoring Java applications.
-Starting from Java 11, Oracle offers updates to Oracle JDK for free only for six months until the next release.
+From Java 11, Oracle offers free updates to Oracle JDK for six months until the next release.
 For long-term support (LTS), you need to buy a commercial subscription.

 - Amazon Corretto: This is Amazon’s distribution of OpenJDK.
 It is free and has long-term Amazon support, including performance enhancements and security fixes.
 Amazon Corretto is designed to provide consistent performance and is used extensively within Amazon’s services.

-In essence, all three are distributions of Java, and they all conform to the Java SE standard, meaning that applications developed with one should run on the others.
+In essence, all three are Java distributions and conform to the Java SE standard, meaning that applications developed with one should run on the others.

-The main differences lie in support, updates, and performance enhancements.
-Oracle JDK requires a commercial subscription for long-term support, while Azul Zulu and Amazon Corretto offer long-term support for free.
+The main differences are in support, updates, and performance enhancements.
+Oracle JDK requires a commercial subscription for long-term support, while Azul Zulu and Amazon Corretto offer it for free.

 OpenJDK | Oracle JDK | Azul Zulu | Amazon Corretto | |